 Modern Trends – X Factor and Karaoke

-Today’s activities seem to mainly involve playing with computers, game consoles and watching the telly.
-Popular shows including X Factor and the Voice are encouraging us to get out there and sing.
-Just look how many people are watching X Factor, making Karaokes even more popular – especially in the north of England.
+Today’s activities seem to mainly involve playing with computers, game consoles, and watching the telly.
+Popular shows including X-Factor and the Voice are encouraging us to get out there and sing.
+Just look at how many people are watching X Factor, making Karaokes even more popular – especially in the north of England.
 The only problem with Karaokes is that the only person singing is the one on the microphone and usually that person is the only one enjoying it.
-An old fashioned sing song, a sing-a-long allows everyone to sing at the same time and there is nothing like that sound of an honky-tonk pianist churning out those old songs.
-Whatever the event, whether it’s for Christmas or someones birthday – people like to have a sing-song especially with a pianist.
+An old fashioned sing-song, allows everyone to sing at the same time and there is nothing like that sound of a honky-tonk pianist churning out those old songs.
+Whatever the event, whether it’s for Christmas or someone’s birthday – people like to have a sing-song especially with a pianist.

 Yorkshire 2, Devon, Dorset, Worcestershire, Shropshire, Berkshire 2, Hampshire 2, Essex 2, Eastbourne, Dorking, Cheshire, Canterbury, Cambridgeshire, Buckinghamshire, Brighton, Berkshire, Ashford, Hastings, Bournemouth, Birmingham, Guildford, Bedfordshire, Yorkshire, Suffolk, Buckinghamshire, Bournemouth1, Cheshire, Hertfordshire, Hertfordshire1, Essex, Sussex, Kent, Surrey, Hampshire, Surrey